SajixInc/whatsapp_business_api/README.md

 - In the same page right side click on "Assign assets" button it will show dialogue box, in this "click on apps" option in the left side.
 - <img width = 500 src ="https://ivin-pro-data-conversion.s3.amazonaws.com/Ivin_Staging/image_28.png?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAVUQMV7NG27MI2U77%2F20231206%2Fap-south-1%2Fs3%2Faws4_request&X-Amz-Date=20231206T102136Z&X-Amz-Expires=3600&X-Amz-SignedHeaders=host&X-Amz-Signature=64e6fba1fab66b3b9912597395b03fe2d7ba4fe31db1ab38f0d85ec7650e3195">
-- After clicking you will your business name, select the name clicking on check box and in "manage app" section enable to right, and click on save changes.<image>
+- After clicking you will get your business name, select the name clicking on check box and in "manage app" section enable to right, and click on save changes.<image>

 - Again in the same page click on "Generate new token", a dialogue box is displayed in that selct the app with your business name, then select on "Never."
 - <img width = 500 src ="https://ivin-pro-data-conversion.s3.amazonaws.com/Ivin_Staging/image_27.png?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAVUQMV7NG27MI2U77%2F20231206%2Fap-south-1%2Fs3%2Faws4_request&X-Amz-Date=20231206T102055Z&X-Amz-Expires=3600&X-Amz-SignedHeaders=host&X-Amz-Signature=26d9fa25ba1653a01307cce3a6713e9b168631d5dd0eaf0bea7690bb53b847a3">